Gradient boosting for extreme quantile regression: Extreme quantile regression with gradient boosting

-Now that the tree $T_b^\delta$ is built, we need to update the value of parameter $\delta$ for each leaf such that the deviance is minimized.
-In theory this can be done by line search, that is, for leaf $L^{\delta}_{b,j}$, the updated value $\xi_{b,j}^\delta$ is obtained by minimizing the deviance, i.e.,

-where $e_\sigma=(1,0)$ and $e_\gamma=(0,1)$ give the directions of the line search corresponding to parameters $\sigma$ and $\gamma$, respectively.
-In practice the line search~\eqref{eq:linesearch} can be computationally expensive and $\xi_{b,j}^\delta$ is approximated by a Newton--Raphson step
+where $e_\sigma=(1,0)$ gives the direction of the line search corresponding to $\sigma$.
+For the parameter $\gamma$, the line search is performed in direction $e_\gamma=(0,1)$, yielding the value $\xi_{b,j}^\gamma$ in the leaf $L^{\gamma}_{b,j}$ (same equation with $\sigma$ replaced by $\gamma$ everywhere).
+In practice the line search~\eqref{eq:linesearch} can be computationally expensive and an approximation is used instead, i.e., a Newton--Raphson step resulting in

-The derivatives of the deviance are provided in Appendix~\ref{app:derivatives}.
-Due to the instability of the derivatives of the GPD likelihood, we bound the absolute value of the Newton--Raphson step by~$1$ in order to mitigate the strong influence of extreme observations.
-We observe in practice that this results in better performance.
-This leads to the value